Writing for the Catalog

 • Grad: On what does faculty research or teaching interests focus?

 Catalog Style Notes Avoid stating the degree name here; it's redundant.
 Writing style is encouraged to be more informal (should use second person voice "you") Program name must be used in program description; catalog style applied to all references to name; style must be more formal - third person voice only.
-However, remember the ASU language style is to be clear, direct and succint.
+However, remember the ASU language style is to be clear, direct and succinct.

 What Does Not Belong Here Admission information, curricular content (culminating experience changes, extra courses, concentration information, etc.), anything already stated in the program description Hyperbole or hyperbolic statements, admission information, campus information, course listings, careers